anjmonteiro/Credit-Rating/README.md

 ## Summary

-This project uses AI methods to find suitable bonds for fixed income investors based on their current holdings.
+This project uses AI methods to find suitable corporate bonds for fixed income investors based on their current holdings or user input.

 ## Background